MICA-MNI/micapipe/docs/pages/05.mic2bids/index.rst

   - participants.tsv
   - README

-Finally, remember to validate your dataset with the `BIDS validator <https://bids-standard.github.io/bids-validator/>`_ tool!
+Finally, remember to validate your dataset with the `BIDS validator <https://bids-standard.github.io/bids-validator/>`_ tool prior to running micapipe!